Cancelling a Trademark in Canada

 To cancel a trademark, you need to start a section 45 proceeding.
-The trademark owner must file evidence showing use of the registered trademark within the 3 years before the day that the section 45 proceeding starts.
+The trademark owner must file evidence showing “use” of its registered trademark within the 3 years before the day that the section 45 proceeding starts.
+So don’t threaten a trademark owner about your plans, just mark a section 45 request with the Registrar of Trademarks so that the trademark owner doesn’t make some token use at the last minute.
 If the trademark owner does not respond, the trademark will be canceled in about 6 to 9 months.

 Sometimes you will be only partially successful in canceling a trademark registration if the trademark is being used in connection with some goods and services, but not all of the goods and services claimed in the registration.
 That may be a good enough win sometimes.

 The use of the trademark must be more than in the trademark registrant’s general advertising.
 The use of the trademark must be in the trademark sense, as detailed in section 4 of the Trademarks Act:

 When is a trademark deemed to be used?
 According to Section 4 of the Trademarks Act,

 4 (1) A trade-mark is deemed to be used in association with goods if, at the time of the transfer of the property in or possession of the goods, in the normal course of trade, it is marked on the goods themselves or on the packages in which they are distributed or it is in any other manner so associated with the goods that notice of the association is then given to the person to whom the property or possession is transferred.

 (2) A trade-mark is deemed to be used in association with services if it is used or displayed in the performance or advertising of those services.